Wafelack/wlvm/README.md

 There are 6 multi purposes registers, marked from a to f.

-There are 3 special registers :
+There are 4 special registers :
 - sp : The stack pointer
 - ip : The instruction pointer
 - st : The stack top value
+- eq : The result of the last test performed

 ### Instruction Set